 I’m not gonna lie, $10,000 is a pretty nice sum.
 But it’s not all profit.
 I had to invest in a lot back into my business which was kind of scary but they all paid off in the end!
-I also had to pay transactions fees, my own affiliates, taxes and because I get paid in both $ and £, there are the conversion rates to be taken into calculation as well.
+I also had to pay transaction fees, my own affiliates, taxes and because I get paid in both $ and £, there are the conversion rates to be taken into the calculation as well.

-And I want to encourage you that making money blogging is a real thing!
+But I also want to encourage you that making money blogging is a real thing!
 And it doesn’t have to take you over a year to reach $10,000.
 I’ve spent a good part of my journey fumbling through the dark, trying to figure out what actually works and where Im wasting my time so you won’t have to.

 That’s the ultimate goal of my income reports.
 So if you’re reading this feeling inspired, seize the moment and START YOUR OWN BLOG today!
 There’s no better time than right now!
 (And if you use my link, you get a nice little discount as well!)